michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 Things that can go wrong in failover:

 * With async replication, the new leader may not have all of the writes from the old leader before it failed.
 If the former leader re-joins, what should happen to those writes?
 The new leader may have received conflicting writes in the meantime.
 Usually, the old leader's writes are discarded (violating durability).
-* Discarding writes is dangeous if other systems outside db are coordinated.
+* Discarding writes is dangerous if other systems outside db are coordinated.
 * *Split brain*: two nodes both think they are the leader.
 Could lead to conflicting writes.
 * What is the right timeout before a leader is declared dead?